 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Cognyte Software Ltd. (CGNT) Investors and Encourages Investors to Contact the Firm Before May 1, 2023

-/EIN News/ -- NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Cognyte Software Ltd. (“Cognyte” or the “Company”) (NASDAQ: CGNT) securities during the period from February 2, 2021 through June 28, 2022 (the “Class Period”).
+NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Cognyte Software Ltd. ("Cognyte" or the "Company") CGNT securities during the period from February 2, 2021 through June 28, 2022 (the "Class Period").
 Investors have until May 1, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 On December 16, 2021, after the market closed, Meta, the parent company of Facebook and Instagram, issued a "Threat Report," which included the results of its "months long" investigation into the "surveillance-for-hire industry," revealing for the first time that Cognyte (along with six private companies) regularly targeted, without their knowledge, journalists, dissidents, critics of authoritarian regimes, families of opposition, and human rights activists around the world, and collected intelligence on these people by manipulating them to reveal information and/or by compromising their devices and accounts, in violation of Facebook's "multiple community standards and Terms of Service."
 On this news, the price of Cognyte shares decline by $0.97 per share, or approximately 5.11%, from $18.97 per share to close at $18.00 on December 17, 2021.